spreadsheetsonlineproject/hubner-lms/docs/database_schemas/tables.md

 This table stores the available actions that the users can perform during the production process.
 These jobs are small parts of the processes in production.
 An entry in this table is the main definition of the job.

+This is the place where the required permission is set on the specific job.

 > Table name: jobs

 | Field name                             |  Key  | Description                           | Type    | Default value | Required |